wh-alice/mig_visualstudio/vs/misc/how-to--use-getglobalservice.md

 ---
-title: "How to: Use GetGlobalService" ms.custom: "" ms.date: "10/20/2016"
+title: "How to: Use GetGlobalService | testtitle" ms.custom: ""
+ms.date: "10/20/2016"
 ms.prod: "visual-studio-dev14"